-Many African Americans viewed the rise of fascism and America's involvement in the war in the same way as their fellow Americans: as a menace to American democracy.
-However, like other US citizens who faced racial inequality at home, they also understood the period from to 1933 to 1945 through the lens of their own experiences.
-In some cases, this meant a heightened sensitivity and greater commitment to fighting racism and tyranny on another shore.
-But it also encouraged a renewed understanding of their own position in an America that perpetuated legalized racial discrimination, social and economic marginalization, and mob violence toward its own citizens.
-The items in this collection demonstrate the complicated ways in which these perspectives are intertwined.
+Like most Americans, many African Americans viewed the rise of fascism as a threat to democracy.
+However, like other US citizens who faced racial inequality at home, they also understood the era through the lens of their own experiences.
+In some cases, this meant a greater commitment to fighting racism and tyranny abroad.
+But it also encouraged a recognition of their own position in a political system that marginalized and discriminated against them.

-African Americans confronted the Nazi threat in a number of ways.
-Historically black colleges and universities (HBCUs) sponsored refugee Jewish professors, enabling their escape from Nazi-occupied Europe and facilitating their entry into the United States.1 Though the US armed forces remained segregated until 1948, African Americans served and saw combat in large numbers and near the end of the war participated in the liberation of concentration camps.2 Over 4,000 students and faculty at Howard University, a prominent HBCU in Washington, DC, volunteered to serve in the US armed forces, for instance, some becoming proud members of the Tuskegee Airmen.3 African Americans had also been among the first to respond to the growing threat of fascism by fighting in the Spanish Civil War.4 Tens of thousands of African Americans enthusiastically entered the war industries, helping to produce the warships, munitions, and tanks sent to the battlefields of Europe and the Asia Pacific.
-This collection features several items that speak to the ways in which fascism, racism, and antisemitism intersected in the minds of many African Americans involved in the war effort.
-For instance, former US army sergeant Leon Bass shares in an oral history his desire to join the war, and in particular, his role in liberating a Nazi concentration camp in the spring of 1945.
+African Americans organized against the Nazi threat in a variety of ways.
+Historically Black colleges and universities (HBCUs) sponsored refugee Jewish professors, helping them escape from Nazi-occupied Europe and facilitating their entry into the United States.1 Though the US armed forces remained segregated until 1948, African Americans served and saw combat in large numbers.2 Over 4,000 students and faculty at Howard University, a prominent HBCU in Washington, DC, volunteered to serve in the US armed forces,3 some becoming proud members of the Tuskegee Airmen.4 Tens of thousands of African Americans enthusiastically entered the war industries, helping to produce the weapons and supplies sent to the battlefields of Europe and Asia.
+Others, like US army sergeant Leon Bass, even helped to liberate concentration camps in Europe.
+In an oral history featured here, Bass recalls his desire to join the war and describes the scenes he encountered after arriving in a Nazi concentration camp in the spring of 1945.

-Many African Americans determined that the war years for them required a dual struggle.
-Epitomized by the so-called "Double-V" sign, they found themselves fighting for two victories at once: the defeat of fascism abroad and the defeat of Jim Crow8 at home in the United States.
-Voices from the African American press, including that featured in the article "Should I Sacrifice to Live 'Half-American?'", show that many African Americans tied their calls for justice and equality "to the ideology of the war," that is, the fight for democracy, in order "to prick the conscience of white America."9 Langston Hughes's poem, "Beaumont to Detroit: 1943," denounces with anger the contrast of an American war for liberation abroad in the era of oppression at home.
+Many African Americans determined that the war years required a dual struggle.
+Expressed in the so-called "Double-V" sign, they found themselves fighting for both victory over fascism abroad and victory over segregation at home in the United States.
+Voices from the African American press, including that featured in the article "Should I Sacrifice to Live 'Half-American?'", show that many African Americans tied their calls for justice and equality "to the ideology of the war"—the fight for democracy—in order "to prick the conscience of white America."9 Also featured here is Langston Hughes's poem, "Beaumont to Detroit: 1943," angrily denouncing an American war for liberation abroad in era of oppression at home.

-A more just society did not come quickly, easily, or fully, but the years 1933 to 1945 helped to usher in an end to Jim Crow segregation, greater justice under the law, and increased access to education, employment, housing, and political representation.
-African Americans' activism during these twelve years represents a critical moment in American society more broadly.
-Sociologist Franklin Frazier wrote that World War II marked the point at which African Americans were "no longer willing to accept discrimination without protest."12 In his 1944 study of American race relations, Swedish sociologist Gunnar Myrdal predicted that there would be "a redefinition" of the status of African Americans as a result of the war.13
+A more just society did not come quickly or easily.
+However, the years 1933 to 1945 saw the US inch closer to ending Jim Crow segregation.
+African American communities gained greater access to justice under the law, education, employment, housing, and political representation.
+African Americans' activism during this period represents a critical moment in American society more broadly.
+Sociologist Franklin Frazier wrote that World War II marked the point at which African Americans were "no longer willing to accept discrimination without protest."12 In his 1944 study of American race relations, another scholar predicted that there would be "a redefinition" of the status of African Americans as a result of the war.13